Spine (zoology): Function

 In many cases, spines are a defense mechanism that help protect the animal against potential predators.
 Because spines are sharp, they can puncture skin and inflict pain and damage which may cause the predator to avoid that species from that point on.

 The spine of some animals are capable of injecting venom.
-In the case of some large species of stingray, a puncture with the barbed spine and the accompanying venom has occasionally been fatal to a human.
+In the case of some large species of stingray, a puncture with the barbed spine and the accompanying venom has occasionally been fatal to humans.

-Animals such as porcupines are considered aposematic, because their spines warn predators that they are dangerous and potentially toxic.
-Porcupines rattle their quills as a warning to predators, much like rattlesnakes.
+Animals such as porcupines are considered aposematic, because their spines warn predators that they are dangerous, and in some cases, potentially toxic.
+Porcupines rattle their quills as a warning to predators, much like rattlesnakes use their rattles.